Cargo plane on the runway with shipping containers

 • A copy of known Free Trade Agreements, if it's required.

-3. Choose Your Courier Wisely
+3. Choose the Right International Courier

-4. Insurance is Crucial
+4. Transit Warranty is Crucial

 Items travelling overseas face the risk of damage or loss.
-Transit insurance protects your business from financial losses arising from these occurrences.
+Transit warranty protects your business from financial losses arising from these occurrences.
 It covers the costs incurred, so you’re not left out of pocket.

 With Interparcel, the first $100 of transit insurance coverage is free with the service.
 For items worth more, the cost is calculated at 2% of the item's value up to a maximum of $2,000.
 Just note that ATL services are not covered under this warranty.